Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - disguised files
 - a batch script to control execution - a password-protected archive
-- and a bundled Python environment running under a fake system process name
+- and a bundled, complete Python environment running under a fake system process name
+- persistent C2 communication

 ---